 Innovation and growth

-Study with us and you’ll find exciting opportunities all around you.
-Bath is home to a leading design, technology and engineering sector.
+You’ll be surrounded by exciting opportunities in Bath.
+The city is home to a leading design, technology and engineering sector.

-This is a good time to be coming to the South West of England.
-The region is a growing centre for innovation and one of the leading centres in the UK for technology businesses.
+The South West of England is a growing centre for innovation and one of the leading areas in the UK for technology businesses.
 Recent years have seen huge growth in the electronics and digital sectors.
+The region has established engineering, high technology, creative/digital media and low carbon industries.

 Study in safety

 Bath is a small but busy city, with just under 90,000 residents.
-With a student population of around 20,000, you won’t feel alone.
+The student population is around 20,000, so you won’t feel alone.

 Bath is also known for its safety, with some of the lowest crime rates in the country.
 It’s the second safest city in England and Wales to study in (The Complete University Guide).